JoeyHendricks/python-benchmark-harness/README.md

 1. The smallest unit.
 2. Multiple units that make up a piece of functionality.

-> To what extend you want to stub level on each level completely depends on how effortless you can spin up production-like environments.
+> To what extend you want your performance tests to interact with stubs completely
+> depends on how effortless you can spin up production-like environments.

 The cool thing about QuickPotato is that it provides you with all the tools needed to answer these two important questions in a easy, reliable, and completely automated way.